formiaczek/json_rpc_tiny/README.md

 =============

 tiny json_rpc implementation for C (inc. embedded with no stdlib) and /c++.
-An incredibly simple and simple to use, yet powerful library that implements server, but could also be used for client code.
+An incredibly simple (and simple to use), yet powerful library that implements server, but could also be used for client code.

 Some of the futures:
  - uses pre-allocated storage